Scott--R/Tailwind_Local_Control_API/README.md

 ### 3.2 Set Status Report URL (For all kinds of devices)

-When device status changes, it can send report or notification to an HTTP or UDP server in local network.(Check 3.1 for the status report data format)<br>
+When device status changes, it can send a report or notification to an HTTP or UDP server in the local network.(Check 3.1 for the status report data format)<br>
 Use this API to set the notification URL.(HTTPS not supported yet.)

 | Brief | Set Door Status Report Address|